- COP OR FLOP: Do You Need the New Black Opium Illicit Green Perfume in Your Collection - February 1, 2022

 I don’t know about you but I spotted this inclusivity trend from a mile away

 This is something that I experience every now and again as I’ve grown as a beauty writer.
 In the past year or so, I’ve attended events for brands amongst multiple categories in the beauty industry and for the most part the people behind the scenes rarely ever look like me.
-Some of the most popular and highest paid beauty influencers are not of color.
-If I didn’t know better I’d think that people of color didn’t exist in the beauty industry, as consumers or as the people behind the scenes.
+Some of the most popular and highest-paid beauty influencers are not of color.
+If I didn’t know better I’d think that people of color didn’t exist in the beauty industry, as consumers or otherwise.

-It goes without saying, Rihanna has had the beauty industry shook since day 1 with Fenty
+Rihanna has had the beauty industry shook since she stepped to the beauty battleground.

 Every time I write a news story or a review for a brand that, has either launched a super inclusive shade range or extended a previous one, I have to bring up Fenty Beauty.
 It’s no secret that Fenty did not come to play with these brands when they pulled up fresh on the scene with 40 shades of foundation from jump.
 Were they the first brand to have 40 shades of foundation ever?
 No. Were they the first to have them from the beginning in a well thought out fashion that pretty much nailed all parts of the color spectrum?
 Pretty much.
 Since the “Fentification” of the beauty industry, brands have been in a chokehold to follow suit making it harder to decipher if the beauty industry took it as a wake up call not driven by its monetary benefits.